OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_queries.md

 When a test executes successfully, the following information is returned:

 - Execution Time: The time the query takes to be executed on the database, in milliseconds
-- Total response time: The total execution time (in milliseconds), from the moment when the test request is sent to Omnia API until the response is received
+- Total response time: The total execution time (in milliseconds), from the moment when the test request is sent to OMNIA API until the response is received
 - Data: The first 50 records returned by the query execution

 When a test executes with error, the following information is returned: